jclapis/rp-pi-guide/Native.md

 ```

 Select Geth for your ETH1 client, and Nimbus for your ETH2 client.
-**It's very important that you use Nimbus for ETH2 - it's by far the best choice for the Pi in my testing.**

 Finally, create a wallet with `$ rp wallet init` or `$ rp wallet restore`.
 Once that's done, change the permissions on the password and wallet files so the Rocket Pool CLI, node, and watchtower can all use them: